vostok/devtools/library-dev-conventions/conventions.md

 ### Module granularity
 * 1 Cement module = 1 Git repository = 1 published NuGet package

+* It's generally a good idea to separate public interfaces from implementations.
+A good example of such separation is [logging.abstractions](https://github.com/vostok/logging.abstractions) library with core interfaces like `ILog` and implementation libraries, such as [logging.console](https://github.com/vostok/logging.console) and [logging.file](https://github.com/vostok/logging.file).

+* The most general guideline is to design modules with their external dependencies in mind.
+We want our users to be able to consume what they wish without pulling any unnecessary dependency packages.
+This implies that one module should not contain subsets of code with notably different dependencies: if a developer finds himself pulling a JSON parser into an otherwise pristine netstandard library while working on a feature, he should strongly consider moving that particular thing into a module of its own.

+* One important exception to the rule above is when an external dependency is only needed for internal consumption and is not exposed from public API in any way.
+In such cases it's acceptable to just merge this dependency into library with a tool such as ILRepack.
+References to merged dependencies should be marked private so that they are not listed in final package.

 <br/>

 ### Cement module requirements